 Changes in the shape of the cornea can affect the working relationship between it and the retina.
 This abnormality can cause vision problems called refractive errors.

-Here are some of the refractive errors that changes in eye shape can cause:
+Here are some refractive errors that a change in eye shape can cause:

 Myopia (Nearsightedness)

-Myopia occurs when your cornea is unable to properly focus light into the retina.
+Myopia occurs when your cornea cannot properly focus light into the retina.
 When you have near vision, distant objects appear blurry to you.

 This refractive error has two main possible causes: